marconae/web-hook-token/README.md

-# first-cup-obfuscator
+# web-hook-token

-Playground to test a concept for token to secure web hooks for a SaaS application I designed.
+Exemplary project to explore a concept for a token to secure web hooks for SaaS applications.

 ## Web Hook Tokens
 A Web Hook Token is a token that consists of two parts: